 Blake wore wire-rimmed glasses.
 He was somewhere in his 40s with a shy handshake.
 A medium-sized guy, fair-haired with a liking for starched shirts and well-pressed khakis.
 In the first meeting he introduced me to the group, except Javier who was late.
 Javier was the team’s tech expert.
 Blake wouldn’t go into to tech stuff until Javier arrived.

-Blake started talking about his children, his wife, and then his church.
+Blake talked of his children, his wife, and his church.
 My teammates nodded.
 I had the feeling they’d heard all this before.
 My attention wandered to the SAP system diagram on the whiteboard behind his head.

 Breathlessly Javier gave a quick overview of the Java Beans approach and the BEA tool set we were using.
 It was chaotic overview, not arranged in logical order, but clearly right because his tests were successful.
-Blake interjected a thought now and then, mainly explaining the business role of the extracts and who were the important players in the other organizations.
+Blake interjected a thought now and then, mainly to explain the business role of the extracts and who were the important players in the other organizations for the interfaces.

 I stayed in Tampa a week, learned a good bit, and was tasked with developing a number of online interfaces.